gerbsec/SmokeyObfuscator/README.md

-Here's a revised README for the `SmokeyObfuscator`, now updated to reflect its new command-line interface functionality:

----

 # SmokeyObfuscator - Universal .NET C# Obfuscator for Windows

 SmokeyObfuscator is a powerful tool designed to obfuscate .NET C# assemblies, enhancing security for your applications by making it difficult for reverse engineers to understand and tamper with your code.